Vipassana Vs Samatha Meditation

 Vipassana in the West: Modern Mindfulness

-‘Mindfulness’ is a word that is used extensively in the West to describe a version of the Buddha’s Vipassana practice that was largely developed at the University of Massachusetts Medical Centre in 1979, but Jon Kabat-Zinn.
+The West uses the word ‘mindfulness’ extensively to describe a version of the Buddha’s Vipassana practice.
+Jon Kabat-Zinn largely developed this version at the University of Massachusetts Medical Centre in 1979.
 Kabat-Zinn took the Buddha’s deeply spiritual teaching on meditation, stripped it of its spiritual content and applied it in a therapeutic context in the form of his programme, called ‘Mindfulness-Based Stress Reduction’.

-Over the years the MBSR model has been adapted numerous times to facilitate therapeutic benefits in a variety of different contexts.
-It’s being used very successfully in combination with cognitive therapy as Mindfulness-Based Cognitive Therapy, it’s being used to help people with addiction problems and in sports settings to help athletes achieve their potential.
-It’s being used in pain management programmes, and it's being used in companies all over the world to reduce work-related stress, improve productivity and increase employee focus on their tasks.
-It’s even being linked to such everyday activities as cooking, flower arranging, walking, and of course the making of art.
-Mindfulness is becoming deeply embedded in the strata of Western culture and it's now big business.
+Over the years, practitioners have adapted the MBSR model numerous times to facilitate therapeutic benefits in a variety of contexts.
+It works successfully alongside cognitive therapy as Mindfulness-Based Cognitive Therapy; it helps people overcome addiction and assists athletes in achieving their potential.
+Pain management programmes apply it, and companies worldwide use it to reduce work-related stress, improve productivity, and increase employee focus.
+It even links to everyday activities such as cooking, flower arranging, walking, and the making of art.
+Mindfulness is becoming deeply embedded in the strata of Western culture and it’s now big business.

-However modern mindfulness is completely detached from the teachings of the Buddha and the way that it leads the practitioner to a true and permanent liberation from suffering.
+However, modern mindfulness completely detaches itself from the Buddha’s teachings and the path that leads the practitioner to a true, permanent liberation from suffering.
 There is nothing wrong with the Western approach as the changes to the practice have made it more accessible to the Western mindset, but if underpinned with a strong basis of Samatha practice, the whole essence of mindfulness or Vipassana becomes richer, more meaningful, and certainly more powerful in its impact on the day-to-day experience of those who engage with it.
 Samatha is sadly, not at all emphasised in modern Western mindfulness.
 No one talks about it and most contemporary mindfulness practitioners have probably never heard of it.

 Western mindfulness is very much limited to the therapeutic outcomes of the practice with no real possibility of engaging with its true potential.

 Whether this will change remains to be seen.
 Modern mindfulness is in its infancy and evolving all the time.
 There is certainly a growing desire, by more and more practitioners to explore its full potential, as they discover mindfulness’ deep spiritual roots.
-To do that properly requires that attention be given to the role of Samatha and what that might mean for a full engagement with the practice for there to be a full flowering of Vipassana within Western societies.
+To do that properly, we must give attention to the role of Samatha and its meaning for a full engagement with the practice.
+Only then can Vipassana fully flower within Western societies.

 Time will tell.